dankeyy/superlambda.py/README.md

 Eventually I'll make it a proper lang.

 This is supercharged multi-line capable lambda statements for snake lang. \
-Small digression - this implementation is pretty hand-wavey, naive, and frankly stupid. \
+Just beware this implementation is pretty hand-wavey, naive, and frankly stupid. \
-[Being lazy as I am, I don't write any special voodoo parser, literally looping over text. more on that later] Created merely for entertainment purposes, don't try this at work (home may be ok).\
+Being lazy as I am, I don't write any special voodoo parser, literally looping over text, but more on that later.\
+Created merely for entertainment purposes, don't try this at work (home may be ok).\
 Usage is the same as incdec, see sub section [how codecs](#how-codecs).